YanB25/Universal-Print/README.md

 };
 ```

-In this case, UP handles the output of most STL containers well.
+In this case, UP handles the output of most STL containers for you automatically.

-For vector
+For vector (array, list, forward_list, etc)

 ``` c++
 std::vector<Person> persons{